-COM 2043 Media Law and Ethics This course focuses on the legal and ethical framework defining media freedoms and constraints in the United States, including copyright and trademark issues.
-Historical context and focus on the evolution of constitutional, statutory, judicial, and ethical standards.
+COM 2043 Media Law and Ethics This course focuses on the legal and ethical framework defining media freedoms and constraints in the United States, including copyright and trademark issues and historical context on the evolution of constitutional, statutory, judicial, and ethical standards.

 COM 3013 Advanced Public Speaking This course is designed to offer students advanced experience in the practice of researching, planning, constructing, delivering, and analyzing all four methods of speech delivery.
-Prerequisite: COM 1003.
+Prerequisite: COM 1003 Public Speaking.
 Preference given to Communication Majors.